allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Moreover, because every page fragment is a separate web application, it’s really hard to ensure consistent look and feel on the website level.

-We just had to think a better way...
+We just had to think of a better way...

 ## OpBox project &mdash; the New Frontend solution

 So Box is the main concept in our solution.
 What is Box after all?

-* Box is reusable, high-level frontend component.
+* Box is a reusable, high-level frontend component.
 * Box is feedable from a REST/JSON data source.
-* Box can have slots, in each slot, you can put more Boxes.
+* Box can have slots.
+In each slot you can put more Boxes.
 * Box can be rendered conditionally (for example, depending on A/B test variant).
 * Page is assembled from Boxes.